 SMOG 2 supports a broad range of structure-based models.
-The all-atom [5] and C{α} [4] models are provided as defaults.
+The all-atom [5] and $C{\alpha}$ [4] models are provided as defaults.
 See Appendix A for full details of the default models.
-By running SMOG, you will generate the .top, .gro, and .ndx files necessary to perform a structure-based simulation in Gromacs, NAMD, or openMM.
+By running SMOG, you will generate the .top, .gro, and .ndx files necessary to perform a structure-based simulation in Gromacs.
+These files may also be used, with limited support, in NAMD, or openMM.
 The files may also be converted to a format for use with LAMMPS.
+For full support in openMM, then you will need to use the -OpenSMOG option, which will generate an additional XML file.
 Additional output files are provided, for your information.